Evolutionary dynamics of time-resolved social interactions: Evolution of Cooperation in Time-varying Networks

-Little differences are observed (compared to the case of randomized graphs) when using activity-driven synthetic networks (results shown in the bottom panels of Fig.~\ref{fig2} and Fig.~\ref{fig3}).
-In this case not only temporal correlations are washed out, but also the microscopic structure of each snapshot is replaced by a graph having a similar density of links.
-This rewiring distributes links more heterogeneously than in the original and the randomized sequences (see Methods for details).
+Little differences are observed between activity-driven synthetic networks and the corresponding graph sequence randomizations (results shown in the bottom panels of Figs.~\ref{fig2} and \ref{fig3}).
+In this case not only are temporal correlations wiped out, but also the microscopic structure of each snapshot is replaced by a graph having a similar density of links.
+This rewiring distributes links more heterogeneously than in the original and the randomized sequences (see Appendix \ref{activity} for details).
 The cooperation diagrams of activity-driven networks show a further increase of the cooperation levels for even smaller values of the strategy update interval, $\Delta t$, than in the case of Random graphs.
-Namely, for $\Delta t=1$ day in Reality Mining (Fig.~\ref{fig2}) and for $\Delta t=30$ minutes in INFOCOM (Fig.~\ref{fig3}) we already recover the cooperation levels of $\Delta t=M\tau$.
+Namely, for $\Delta t=1$ day in Reality Mining (Fig.~\ref{fig2}) and for $\Delta t=30$ minutes in INFOCOM (Fig.~\ref{fig3}), we already recover the cooperation levels of $\Delta t=M\tau$.
+These results indicate that defectors take advantage of the volatility of edges, and that cooperation emerges only when the interval between two consecutive strategy updates is large enough.
+A more detailed visualization of the differences between the phase diagrams obtained in the original sequence for different values of $\Delta t$ and those observed for the randomized and synthetic networks is reported in Figs.~\ref{fig:figs2} and \ref{fig:figs3}.

-The results reported in Fig.~\ref{fig2} and Fig.~\ref{fig3} suggest that the ordering, persistence and distribution of edges over consecutive time-window are all fundamental ingredients for the success of cooperation.
-In general, a small value of $\Delta t$ in the original data sets corresponds to playing the game on a sparse graph, possibly comprising a number of small components, in which agents are connected to a small neighborhood that persists rather unaltered over consecutive time windows.
-The small size of the isolated clusters and the persistence of the connections within them allow defectors to spread their strategy efficiently.
-In the following, we will analyze this hypothesis by characterizing the structural patterns of the original time varying graph, its randomized version and the activity-driven synthetic network.